simscape/Renewable-Energy-Integration-Simscape/README.md

 ![](Pictures/AdmiP1.png)

-Use this model and the block to study the effect of renewable power penetration on small signal stability of the system.
+Use this model and the block to study the effect of renewable penetration on small signal stability of the system.

 ![](Pictures/Admiscanmodel.png)
 ![](Pictures/Scanadmi.png)